Use the function cos

 example, we can check how often the cattle were in any of the 3

-estimated states using:
+estimated hidden states using:

 table(viterbi(fitHMM_stepangle))